Z7-Z7L/ZTME/README.md

 After you finish the map you just press `Enter` and it will save the map for you in a `map.json` (even if there is no `map.json` it will create `map.json` for you)

+To load the map you will need to add `tilemap.odin` to your project

-Here is a example to how to load the map
+Here is a example to how to load the map using `tilemap.odin`

 ```odin
 package game